BlainesTub/SecondYear-Cplusplus/README.md

-# CSC116
+# cplusplus with dangerman
-This is Blaine's Repository for CSC-116: Fundamentals of Programming with Engineering Applications II (C++) It is synchronized the uvic linux server for testing.
+This is Blaine's Repository for cplusplus with dangerman: Fundamentals of Programming with Engineering Applications II (C++) It is synchronized the school linux server for testing.